 We hope you can make it to our webinar, but if you can’t, register anyway to receive the recording.

-Nicole Friedrich is a Marketing Coordinator on the demand generation team at Five9.
-Prior to joining Five9, Nicole worked in various government agencies and graduated from Chapman University with a Master in International Business Administration in 2017.
+Nicole Friedrich is a Marketing Specialist on the Demand Generation & Campaigns team at Five9.
+Prior to joining Five9, Nicole worked for various private companies and government agencies.
+Nicole graduated from Chapman University with a Master's in International Business Administration in 2017.

 Call 1-800-553-8159 to learn more about Five9